Basque Country, Spain – What You Should See And Do

-Bilbao has an extremely modern architectural marvel- the new Guggenheim Museum that has achieved international fame.
-It was designed by the American architect Frank O´Ghery.
-It was built in 1984 and is a symbol of the architectural development in Bilbao.
+Bilbao has a highly modern architectural marvel- the new Guggenheim Museum that has achieved international fame.
+It was designed by the American architect Frank O’Ghery.
+It was built in 1984 and symbolized the architectural development in Bilbao.

 Vizcaya Suspension Bridge

-The spectacular Vizcaya Suspension Bridge is declared a World Heritage Site by UNESCO.
-This bridge is a jewel of the industrial, architectural new movement that took place in the city.
+UNESCO declared the spectacular Vizcaya Suspension Bridge a World Heritage Site.
+This bridge is a jewel of the city’s industrial, architectural new movement.
 Bilbao has a lot of bridges since the Ría of Bilbao divides the city into two parts.
-Touring the estuary and its bridges is like touring the history of the city.
+Touring the estuary and its bridges is like traveling the city’s history.

-The city is completely walkable and easy to move around.
+The city is entirely walkable and easy to move around.
 There is an underground called “Bilbao Metro.”
-The metro was designed by the British architect Norman Foster, and it connects to most parts of the city.
+The British architect Norman Foster designed the metro and connects most parts of the city.
 You can also navigate the city using the tramway.
-Nearing the mountains, you can access the Artantxa Funicular ( cable car) that will take you to the top, where you will be able to enjoy magnificent views of the city.
+Nearing the mountains, you can access the Artantxa Funicular ( cable car) that will take you to the top, where you can enjoy magnificent city views.

 Tours To Take In Bilbao